16 Important Humanitarian Crises and Trends to Know in 2026

 Ukraine

 In 2014, Russia forcibly annexed the Crimean peninsula from the rest of Ukraine; conflict between Russia and Ukraine has wracked the region ever since.
 The most recent Russian invasion of Ukraine began on February 24, 2022, and has continued unabated despite global economic sanctions against Russia.
-The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimated that 17.6 million people in Ukraine required humanitarian assistance in 2023.
-Currently, approximately 40% of Ukraine’s population needs assistance with food, shelter, healthcare, cash and other basic necessities.
+The UNHCR reports that 12.7 million people in Ukraine require humanitarian assistance.

 Many organizations across the world have banded together to aid the Ukrainian people, both in-country and in refugee communities in neighboring countries.
 Essential relief services include cash support, hygiene kits, psychosocial support, legal assistance and mobile health teams.